pktuser/Becoming-a-PKT-miner/set up CLI wallet.md

 2. install deb package, paste into terminal:
 `dpkg pktd-v1.5.1-linux.deb`

-once installed:
+After `deb` install:

-1. Recover wallet to current machine, paste into terminal:
+1. Create or recover wallet to current machine, paste into terminal:
-`/bin/pktwallet --create --wallet 'NAME_YOUR_WALLET'`
+`/bin/pktwallet --create --wallet NAME_YOUR_WALLET`

-(if you don't want multiple wallets you can paste or type only: `/bin/pktwaller --create`
+(if you don't want multiple wallets you can paste or type only: `/bin/pktwallet --create`

   a. when prompted to enter passphrase, paste:
 `PASS PHRASE FROM WALLET TO BE RESTORED OR NEW PASS FOR NEW WALLET`